 If you work in event marketing, then you should already be familiar with brand ambassadors.
 They have become a staple to any successful event marketing strategy, and a crucial component to generating positive brand recognition.

-The benefits of hiring a brand ambassador are numerous: they are the bridge between your business and potential customers and they are expert promoters and salespeople who become your greatest marketing resource at any event.
+are numerous: they are the bridge between your business and potential customers and they are expert promoters and salespeople who become your greatest marketing resource at any event.

 Additionally, recent research shows that only 55% of consumers consider a company’s marketing materials a source of trusted information when making a buying decision — consumers want your marketing information to come directly from the right person in the right way.